mimurrayy/COST-power-monitor/README.md

 	KERNEL=="usbtmc/*",       MODE="0660", GROUP="plugdev"
 	KERNEL=="usbtmc[0-9]*",   MODE="0660", GROUP="plugdev"
 ```
-You will find the appropriate vendor and product ids using lsubs.
+You will find the appropriate vendor and product ids using lsusb.

 Then, add your user to the plugdev group: